Buy Finance and Operations (on-premises)

-Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises) offers a variety of license types to best suit the needs of your organization.
+Microsoft Dynamics 365 for Finance and Operations (on-premises) offers a variety of license types to best suit the needs of your organization.
 To better understand how Finance and Operations (on-premises) is licensed, please work with your partner, who can access the Licensing guide on PartnerSource.
 When you are ready to purchase licenses for your organization, work with your partner to follow the steps outlined in this topic.

 Purchase client access licenses

 To run Finance and Operations (on-premises) you must obtain the proper number of client access licenses (CALs) for your organization per the licensing guide.
 The CAL purchased for an individual user determines the functionality that the user has the rights to use.
 User CALs can be purchased from the Microsoft Volume Licensing Service Center.

 A server license is required for every server running Finance and Operations (on-premises).
 After purchasing your server licenses, work with your partner to download a license file from the PartnerSource Business Center.
 Keep this license file handy, as the details it contains will be used when setting up your Lifecycle Services (LCS) project.

 Partners can download a customer's Finance and Operations (on-premises) license file from the PartnerSource Business Center using these steps: